nkstriker007/Cycle-Management-System/README.md

 ## Uses of the App

-- **View Cycling Routes**:
+- **Explore Cycling Paths**:
-  - Track your location and navigate easily using Google Maps.
+  - View routes on an interactive Google Maps interface with turn-by-turn navigation.

 - **SOS Feature**:
-  - Stay safe during your cycling trips with the SOS feature, which allows you to quickly send alerts to emergency contacts.
+  - Emergency button to alert selected contacts with your current location
   - This is mainly useful for people who are riding cycles in mountainous areas and rough terrains for their safety.
   <br>
   -  <img width="200" alt="image" src="https://github.com/saikrishy3808u3qr3pur3q/Cycle-Management-Sysytem/assets/114069009/f5790609-2907-4930-ab5d-7d75dde97d50">